2026 Pricing Data

 Does insurance cover carpal tunnel surgery?

 Carpal Tunnel Surgery is usually covered by insurance.
 Covered after failed conservative treatment.
 Requires nerve conduction study confirming diagnosis.
-Always verify with your specific plan before scheduling.
+Pre-authorization letters from your insurer are the definitive source for your specific coverage.

 What's the cheapest state for carpal tunnel surgery?